 If you're facing criminal charges, understanding which New Jersey prosecuting attorney represents your district and how to deal with them may be pivotal to your case.

 While county prosecutors represent the residents of their respective counties in litigation, New Jersey's Attorney General represents the entire state.
 They often enforce laws protecting consumers.

 Attorneys general handle the administration of criminal law throughout their respective states.
 They do the same with consumer protection law matters.
 Attorneys general also sometimes handle the prosecution of high-profile criminal offenses.

 New Jersey District Attorneys

-However, experienced criminal defense attorneys can also affect the outcome in a case by challenging the government's evidence and creating reasonable doubt in the minds of jurors.
-Those who have been practicing for a while are also in a good position to evaluate the strengths and weaknesses of a a case before trial to see whether a plea bargain would be in the defendant's best interest.
+Experienced criminal defense attorneys can affect the outcome of a case.
+They can do so by challenging the government's evidence and creating reasonable doubt in the minds of jurors.
+Experienced attorneys are in a good position to evaluate the strengths and weaknesses of a case.
+They are able to do so before trial to see whether a plea bargain would be in the defendant's best interest.

 Directory of New Jersey District Attorneys

 Below are links to New Jersey prosecuting attorneys by county, city, and township.

 For county prosecuting attorneys not listed above, you can easily find them online.